 Last year we enjoyed some excellent weather and great PYO conditions.
 Many visitors had a lovely social time with family and friends while picking blueberries.
-We expect to open for 2022 in January, depending on weather and seasonal conditions.

 We recently made hay, which is great as this paddock doubles as our customer car park.